-- Examine variation in trauma care between trauma centers and non-trauma centers; - Examine the relationship between treatment received and mortality, complications, & functional outcome; - Estimate the costs of care at trauma centers vs. non-trauma centers; and - Describe the relationship between cost and effectiveness of care.
+- Examine variation in trauma care between trauma centers and non-trauma centers; - Examine the relationship between treatment received and mortality, complications, & functional outcome;

+- Estimate the costs of care at trauma centers vs. non-trauma centers; and - Describe the relationship between cost and effectiveness of care.

 The initial goal of the study was to determine whether functional outcomes of seriously injured trauma patients are better in Level I trauma centers than among patients treated in non-trauma centers, the costs of this care, and an assessment of the cost-effectiveness of care in trauma centers compared to non trauma centers.
-In order to guide us in developing a study which would be well regarded by the trauma, rehabilitation, and hospital community, we developed a National Advisory Committee of leading experts from around the country.
-We have held three meetings with them, as well as a number of conference calls.
-They have proved invaluable in their advice.

-We have sought to develop and conduct a study that would provide us with nationally representative data.
 We therefore very carefully selected the regions of the country and the hospitals from which we recruited patients.
-We obtained hospital discharge data from 2I states across the country, linked this to the Area Resource File, the American Hospital Association, and trauma center designation databases to identify I4 regions of the country that had high volume trauma and non-trauma centers.
+We obtained hospital discharge data from 21 states across the country, linked this to the Area Resource File, the American Hospital Association, and trauma center designation databases to identify 14 regions of the country that had high volume trauma and non-trauma centers.
 We then selected and recruited 80 hospitals representing a wide range of volumes and hospital characteristics in these 14 regions.
 We identified lead physicians for the study at each of these hospitals and collected comprehensive data from each institution on available resources for the care of trauma patients.
 In addition to IRB approval by Johns Hopkins and the University of Washington, we sought and obtained IRB approval (and annual renewals) from each of these 80 hospitals.

 We hired skilled nurses to serve as regional coordinators in each of these 14 regions and undertook rigorous training of them in patient identification procedures and chart abstraction to guarantee high quality data collection.
-We collected on going data on all hospital discharges for trauma in each of the study hospitals for 15 months, and developed new software to identify eligible patients on the basis of injury severity, age and body region injured.
+We collected ongoing data on all hospital discharges for trauma in each of the study hospitals for 15 months, and developed new software to identify eligible patients on the basis of injury severity, age and body region injured.
 We developed a sophisticated sampling algorithm and instituted this to identify 8000 trauma patients for the study.

 We have contracted with Westat, one of the leading survey research firms in the world, to conduct phone follow-up interviews at 3 and 12 months after injury.
 We spent a great deal of time developing, piloting and revising measures to determine functional outcomes at these follow-up times.
 We culled the literature, consulted our National Advisory Committee, consulted experts and developers of measures to come up with the most comprehensive, sensitive group of indicators of functional outcome.
-We have completed all three month patient interviews and 12 month interviews, for an 80% follow-up rate.
+We have completed all three-month patient interviews and 12-month interviews, for an 80% follow-up rate.